The coronavirus (COVID-19) vaccines are safe and effective. All children aged 12 to 15 will be offered two doses of the COVID-19 vaccine.

 JCVI reported that children were at such a low risk from the virus that jabs would offer only a marginal benefit.
 However, the Chief Medical Officers have advised that healthy children aged 12 to 15 should be offered one dose of a COVID-19 vaccine.
 This is after considering evidence on the mental health and long-term prospects for young people and the effect on education, combined with the marginal benefit to health.

-Children who are clinically vulnerable should be offered 2 doses Contact your GP about this
+Children who are clinically vulnerable may be offered 2 doses Contact your GP about this

 There have been extremely rare occurrences of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the membrane around the heart), following the use of Pfizer-BioNTech COVID-19 vaccine.
 These are extremely rare and have been seen more frequently after the 2nd dose.
 Most people seen with myocarditis post-vaccination recovered swiftly from it.